Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-It is easy to check that this decomposition satisfies the frontier condition and the local finiteness given in Definition~\ref{def:stratification}.
-Hence it forms a stratification of $\mathbb{S}^n$, which we shall refer to as the \emph{index stratification} of $\mathbb{S}^n$\footnote{In fact, the family $\{\Mcal_{p,q}\}_{0\le p+q\le n}$ forms a Whitney stratification of $\mathbb{S}^n$ (see, for example, the definition of Whitney stratifications in~\cite{whitney1965local,whitney1965tangents,mather1970notes}).
-This follows from the canonical Whitney stratification of the real algebraic variety of symmetric matrices with prescribed inertia, defined by the vanishing of suitable minors; we refer to~\cite{whitney1965local,whitney1965tangents} for a rigorous treatment.
-Moreover, Olikier~\cite{Olikier2023FirstorderOO} shows that the index stratification of $\mathbb{S}^n_+$ satisfies certain regularity properties that are particularly suited for first-order optimality analysis.}, and each $\Mcal_{p,q}$ will be called a \emph{stratum} of $\mathbb{S}^n$.
+This decomposition satisfies the frontier condition and local finiteness required by Definition~\ref{def:stratification}.
+Hence, it forms a stratification of $\mathbb{S}^n$---referred to as the \emph{inertia stratification}\footnote{The family $\{\mathcal{M}_{p,q}\}_{0\le p+q\le n}$ formally constitutes a Whitney stratification of $\mathbb{S}^n$ (see, e.g.,~\cite{whitney1965local,whitney1965tangents,mather1970notes} for definitions).
+This follows from the canonical Whitney stratification of the real algebraic variety of symmetric matrices with prescribed inertia, defined by the vanishing of suitable minors.
+We refer to~\cite{whitney1965local,whitney1965tangents} for a rigorous treatment.
+Moreover, Olikier~\cite{Olikier2023FirstorderOO} shows that the inertia stratification satisfies certain regularity properties naturally suited for first order optimality analysis.}---and each $\mathcal{M}_{p,q}$ is termed a \emph{stratum} of $\mathbb{S}^n$.

-Figure \ref{fig:S2-stra} illustrates the stratification of $\mathbb{S}^2\simeq \mathbb{R}^3$.
-This space decomposes into three 3-dimensional strata, two 2-dimensional strata, and the trivial zero-dimensional stratum $\{0\}$.
-Moreover, the adjacency among these strata satisfies the property that the closure of any stratum is precisely the union of itself and all strata of strictly lower dimension, in accordance with the frontier condition in Definition~\ref{def:stratification}.
+Figure~\ref{fig:S2-stra} illustrates the stratification of $\mathbb{S}^2 \simeq \mathbb{R}^3$.
+This space decomposes into three $3$-dimensional strata, two $2$-dimensional strata, and the trivial zero-dimensional stratum $\{0\}$.
+Moreover, the adjacency among these strata ensures that the closure of any stratum is precisely the union of itself and all strata of strictly lower dimensions, consistent with the frontier condition in Definition~\ref{def:stratification}.